Department: Pathobiology and Population Sciences

 Research Centres: Veterinary Epidemiology, Economics and Public Health

 Lauren is the IFSTAL (Interdisciplinary Food Systems Teaching and Learning) programme Education Coordinator and Postdoctoral Fellow for LCIRAH (Leverhulme Centre for Integrative Research on Agriculture and Health).
 She is an anthropologist and human geographer focusing on malnutrition, food security and development, food activism and policy, and food systems.

-Lauren holds a bachelor's degree in Social Anthropology from the University of Manchester and graduated in 2010 with a Masters from SOAS, University of London, in Anthropology of Food, conducting research on malnutrition, gender and intervention programmes with agricultural communities in rural Guatemala.
-In 2010 she also did a short research project on food labelling for the Social Science Research Unit of the Food Standards Agency.
-Lauren's PhD (forthcoming), at the University of Sheffield and in collaboration with the British Library, was based on in-depth oral history interviews and ethnography with food activists, campaigners and policy makers.
+Lauren holds a bachelor's degree in Social Anthropology from the University of Manchester and a Masters from SOAS, University of London, in Anthropology of Food, for which she conducted ethnographic research on malnutrition, gender and intervention programmes with agricultural communities in rural Guatemala.
+Her PhD in Human Geography (from the University of Sheffield in collaboration with the British Library), was based on in-depth oral history interviews with agri-food activists, campaigners and policy makers.
 The recorded interviews form a new public sound archive at the British Library.

 She joined the RVC in 2015 as the LCIRAH (Leverhulme Centre for Integrative Research on Agrculture and Health) Education Coordinator for IFSTAL, Interdisciplinary Food Systems Teaching and Learning programme - a HEFCE funded cross-university initiative of five higher education institutions: the University of Oxford (PI), City University London, the University of Reading, the University of Warwick and LCIRAH (formally represented by RVC).